-When AdvanceTrac[®] with RSC[®] performs a normal system self-check, some drivers may notice a rumble, grunting, or grinding noise after startup and when driving off.
+When AdvanceTrac® with RSC® performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.

-When an event occurs that activates ${\rm AdvanceTrac}^{\circledast}$ with RSC you may experience the following:
+When an event occurs that activates AdvanceTrac® with RSC®, you may experience the following:

-- A slight deceleration of the vehicle - The "sliding car" $\mathbf{\hat{j}}$ indicator light will flash. - A vibration in the pedal when your foot is on the brake pedal - If the driving condition is severe and your foot is not on the brake, the brake pedal may move as the systems applies higher brake forces.
+- A slight deceleration of the vehicle - The stability control light will flash. - A vibration in the pedal when your foot is on the brake pedal - If the driving condition is severe and your foot is not on the brake, the brake pedal may move as the systems applies higher brake forces.
 You may also hear a whoosh of air from under the instrument panel during this severe condition. - The brake pedal may feel stiffer than usual.

-Traction Control System (TCS)
+Traction control (TCS)